 Find a therapist in Phoenix, Arizona that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Phoenix to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Phoenix to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

-An Overview of Mental Health in Phoenix, Arizona (Maricopa Metropolitan Area)
+Mental Health in Phoenix, Arizona (Maricopa Metropolitan Area)

 The Phoenix Climate and Mental Health

 For Phoenix residents with preexisting mental conditions, the Valley of the Sun poses more severe consequences.
 Researchers found a strong relationship between warm temperatures and the frequency of emergency room (ER) visits for mental and behavioral disorders.
 Unbeknownst to many patients using psychiatric medication to stabilize their moods or thwart the effects of demanding illnesses like schizophrenia, psychiatric medicine can interfere with the body’s ability to regulate temperature.
 Psychiatric medication inhibits the body’s ability to sweat and discourages users against typical behaviors one would take to address overheating–such as proper hydration and wearing appropriate layers of clothing.
 A 2007 meta-analysis found that preexisting psychiatric illness tripled one’s chance of death during heat waves, more so than even cardiovascular abnormalities.
 Phoenix summers are further linked to Seasonal Affective Disorder (SAD), a temporary depression that the average person more often associates with sunless winters.
-When desert climates like that found in Arizona present consecutive days of scorching sun, the climate can disturb one’s circadian rhythm, which prompts exhaustion, insomnia, and a lingering sense of isolating melancholy.
+When desert climates like that found in Arizona present consecutive days of the scorching sun, the climate can disturb one’s circadian rhythm, which prompts exhaustion, insomnia, and a lingering sense of isolating melancholy.

 Mental Health Concerns and the Roads to Resolution

-As of 2016, Maricopa’s divorce rate is 3.8, or 3.8 divorces per 1,000 residents.
+As of 2016, Maricopa’s divorce rate was 3.8, or 3.8 divorces per 1,000 residents.
 This is only slightly higher than the national divorce rate of 3.2, and despite being relatively high, this rate reflects a 10% reduction in Maricopa divorces over the last decade.
-Overall, Arizona has the 13th highest divorce rate in the country, a statistic conducive to developmental disturbance for involved adolescents and emotional pain for divorcees.
+Overall, Arizona has the 13th highest divorce rate in the country, a statistic conducive to the developmental disturbance for involved adolescents and emotional pain for divorcees.
 Phoenix hosts numerous family therapists to help heal and restore families before divorce is imminent.
 Couples who undergo extensive marital therapy report higher levels of desire to stay together and satisfaction with their partners than those who do not, benefits that also positively influence any possible children the couple may have.
 For clients who have exhausted other options, counselors can help all involved parties navigate the often-complicated quagmire of divorce in a healthy, drama-free manner.